hardisj/erinsaudiocorner/content/english/loudspeakers/Jamo_S807.md

 Harmonic Distortion and Compression are provided at varying levels to get an idea of what happens as the voltage into the speaker is increased and overall output volume increases.
 The "mean spl" values associated with each voltage provided in the legend is based on a calculation of expected volume *assuming linear volume* at the 300-3kHz region.
 Meaning, if a speaker is ideal and you tell your stereo to increase by 6dB by turning the volume knob +6dB, the output will increase by 6dB.
 In the real-world, however, a speaker is a mechanical device and there are compression effects that can limit the output volume and, therefore, you could possibly only get an actual increase in volume of 5dB.
 A good speaker will have little compression (< 1dB), where poorer speakers may suffer greater compression (> 2dB).  *Generally speaking*, higher sensitivity speakers (like pro-audio speakers with 100dBSPL @ 2.83v/1m spec) suffer relatively no compression while lower sensitivity speakers (low 80's dBSPL @ 2.83v/1m) suffer more compression.
 When a crossover is used the compression near the speaker's Fs is attenuated and overall the compression effects are mitigated.
 With that in mind, what you see below is first the Total Harmonic Distortion at varying output levels.  </details>

+What you see below is first the Total Harmonic Distortion at varying output levels.
 At 2.83vRMS the mean SPL is about 85dB at 1 meter (over 300-3kHz).
 Distortion at this output is under 0.50% above 200Hz and hits the 3% mark at about 40Hz.
 As you'd expect, the distortion increases as volume increases.
 Namely, near the speaker's roll off point.
 Those numbers are pretty good on their own.

 However, based on a poll I conducted, *most* people's in-room listening distance is between 3 to 4 meters from their speakers at a volume of about 85dB to 90dB.
 Few people realize just how loud 90dB is.
 I've often found people tend to overestimate their listening levels by a fair bit.
 But, for the sake of determining how these speakers perform at the higher end of music listening, let's assume the following: 1) you are in your room and about 4 meters (~ 13 feet) from the speakers and 2) you listen to these speakers at about 90dB at the listening position.
 The pair of speakers causes a 3dB increase, the room typically adds 6dB, but the change in distance from 1 meter to 4 meters results in a 12dB drop.
 This equals a total of +3dB from single speaker anechoic 1 meter response to in-room speaker pair at 4 meters.
 Therefore, in this scenario, you will need to look at the 93dB (7.62vRMS) measurements for THD and Compression.